 Syracuse University provides several kinds of leave to assist non-academic staff and other eligible employees in balancing the demands of the workplace with their personal needs.

-New benefits became available on January 1, 2018 with the passage of the New York Paid Family Leave (NYPFL) law, providing paid leave for eligible staff members to:
+As of January 1, 2019, the New York Paid Family Leave (NYPFL) law has been updated.
+It provides leave for eligible members to:

 - bond with a new child